JohanOhlin/divingintoazure/_posts/2018-08-05-sending-emails-with-azure-functions-and-sendgrid.markdown

 #### Update bindings

-Click on <code class="code">View Files</code> to the right and open the <code class="code">function.json</code> file.
+Click on `View Files` to the right and open the `function.json` file.
 Update the bindings to include the SendGrid configuration as in the example below.
-Note that the field <code class="code">apiKey</code> should contain the text <code class="code">SendGridAttribute.ApiKey</code> because it's referring to an app setting for the function rather than the actual api key itself.
+Note that the field `apiKey` should contain the text `SendGridAttribute.ApiKey` because it's referring to an app setting for the function rather than the actual api key itself.

 {% highlight csharp %}
 {